include-what-you-use/include-what-you-use/trunk/README.txt

 constructs that aren't adequately tested yet.
 So there's plenty to do!
 Here's a brief guide through the codebase:

-* iwyu.cpp: the main file, it includes the logic for deciding when a symbol has been 'used', and whether it's a full use (definition required) or forward-declare use (only a declaration required).
+* iwyu.cc: the main file, it includes the logic for deciding when a symbol has been 'used', and whether it's a full use (definition required) or forward-declare use (only a declaration required).
 It also inclues the logic for following uses through template instantiations.

-* iwyu_output.cpp: the file that translates from 'uses' into iwyu violations.
+* iwyu_output.cc: the file that translates from 'uses' into iwyu violations.
 This has the logic for deciding if a use is covered by an existing #include (or is a built-in).
 It also, as the name suggests, prints the iwyu output.

-* iwyu_preprocessor.cpp: handles the preprocessor directives, the
+* iwyu_preprocessor.cc: handles the preprocessor directives, the
   #includes and #ifdefs, to construct the existing include-tree.
 This
   is obviously essential for include-what-you-use analysis.
 This file also handles the iwyu pragma-comments.

-* iwyu_include_picker.cpp: this finds canonical #includes, handling hard-coded private->public mappings (like bits/stl_vector.h ->
+* iwyu_include_picker.cc: this finds canonical #includes, handling hard-coded private->public mappings (like bits/stl_vector.h ->
   vector) and symbols with multiple possible #includes (like NULL).

-* iwyu_cache.cpp: holds the cache of instantiated templates (may hold other cached info later).
+* iwyu_cache.cc: holds the cache of instantiated templates (may hold other cached info later).
 This is data that is expensive to compute and may be used more than once.

-* iwyu_globals.cpp: holds various global variables.
+* iwyu_globals.cc: holds various global variables.
 We used to think globals were bad, until we saw how much having this file simplified the code...

-* iwyu_*_util(s).h and .cpp: utility functions of various types.
+* iwyu_*_util(s).h and .cc: utility functions of various types.
 The most interesting, perhaps, is iwyu_ast_util.h, which has routines that make it easier to navigate and analyze the clang AST.
 There are also some STL helpers, string helpers, filesystem helpers, etc.